What is the Best Lubricant for Door Locks?

 Can I Use Cooking Oil For Squeaky Doors?

-Which is better silicone or lithium grease?
+Which is better, silicone or lithium grease?

-There are a few things to keep in mind when looking at white lithium grease vs silicone lubricant.
+There are a few things to keep in mind when comparing white lithium grease to silicone lubricant.
 First, lithium grease can be a mystery to you.
-However, this one is a top choice for many people worldwide when it comes to multi-purpose lubricants.
-Metals are protected from corrosion and rust, and they can operate at temperatures as high as 150 oC without deterioration.
-In terms of metal adhesion, white lithium grease performs admirably and is ideal for lubricating metal surfaces.
+However, this is a top choice for many people worldwide regarding multi-purpose lubricants.
+Metals are protected from corrosion and rust and can operate at temperatures as high as 150 C without deterioration.
+White lithium grease performs admirably regarding metal adhesion and is ideal for lubricating metal surfaces.

 You may ask why the WD-40 Specialist line contains white lithium grease instead of standard lithium grease.
 Their appearances are what set them apart.
 Because it does not run, lithium grease from WD-40 White Lithium Grease is more accessible to regulate and less messy than ordinary lithium grease.
-Therefore, only the product’s visibility and the desired color should be considered when deciding between conventional lithium grease and white lithium grease.
+Therefore, only the product’s visibility and the desired color should be considered when deciding between conventional and white grease.

 If you’re still unsure whether to use White Lithium Grease or Silicone Lubricant, here’s a basic rule of thumb: Here’s how you can tell them apart.
 WD-40’s White Lithium Grease is ideal for lubricating metal-on-metal surfaces exposed to the environment and possibly severe weather.
-Other than that, WD-40’s Silicone Lubricant can be used on any surface that needs a lubricant or protection against moisture, filth, and grime, or the prevention of adhering or binding, such as wood, rubber, plastic, or other materials that require such protection.
-Finally, you can go through the WD-40 Specialist product lines to locate something more specialized.
+Other than that, WD-40’s Silicone Lubricant can be used on any surface that needs a lubricant or protection against moisture, filth, and grime or the prevention of adhering or binding, such as wood, rubber, plastic, or other materials that require such protection.
+Finally, you can review the WD-40 Specialist product lines to locate something more specialized.

 What is the Difference Between Lithium Grease and White Lithium Grease?